drshahizan/Python-big-data/assignment/ass7/hpdp/KOKONAT/comparison.md

 - **Limited Scalability:** Pandas is not designed for distributed computing, making it less suitable for large datasets that don't fit into memory.
 - **Performance:** Performance can be a concern for large datasets, and certain operations might be slow compared to other big data tools.

-### 2. Data Table:
+### 2. Datatable:
 **Strengths:**
-- **High Performance:** Data Table is built for performance, making it efficient for large datasets.
+- **High Performance:** Datatable is built for performance, making it efficient for large datasets.
 - **Memory Efficiency:** It's designed to handle datasets that are too large to fit into memory efficiently.
-- **Data Manipulation:** Data Table provides a powerful set of tools for data manipulation and transformation.
+- **Data Manipulation:** Datatable provides a powerful set of tools for data manipulation and transformation.

 **Weaknesses:**
 - **Learning Curve:** Data Table may have a steeper learning curve compared to Pandas for new users.